This guide of Where to Grab the Best Sandwich in Austin is part of the Austin Food Blogger Alliance’s 2021 City Guide. #atxbesteats

 Well folks, that’s all I got for you right now.
 If you can’t find a sandwich you like in Austin, I think it’s safe to say you’re hard to please 🙂

-Stay tuned for some more sandwich recs as I eat them – you better believe there will be more turkey sandwiches coming to the list soon!
+Stay tuned for some more sandwich recs as I eat them – you better believe there will be more turkey, Italian and chicken salad sandwiches coming to the list soon!